apache/tajo/tajo-docs/src/main/sphinx/tsql/execute_file.rst

 Setting parameter value in SQL file
 -----------------------------------------------

-If you wish to set a parameter value in the SQL file, you can set with the -param key=value option.When you use this feature, you have to use the parameter in the file as follows:
+If you wish to set a parameter value in the SQL file, you can set with the -param key=value option.
+When you use this feature, you have to use the parameter in the file as follows:

 .. code-block:: sql